The curve cone of almost complex 4-manifolds

 (ii) $A$ is a sphere class.

 (iii) $A\cdot A<0$.

 (iv) $A$ is the only such class. \end{lemma} \begin{proof} First $c\leq 0$ since $A\cdot E_2=-c\geq 0$.

-First, the set $\mathcal E_K=\{E_1, E_2, H-E_1-E_2\}$.
+Second, the set $\mathcal E_K=\{E_1, E_2, H-E_1-E_2\}$.
 It could be checked directly by adjunction formula, or from section 4 (in particular, Lemma \ref{a<0} and Proposition \ref{a>0}).
 Then by \eqref{cmk}, the extremal rays of the $K-$symplectic cone are spanned by

 As $a\le 0$ and $c\le 0$, we have $A\cdot H\le 0$ and $A\cdot (H-E_2)\le 0$.
-Therefore by Lemma \ref{curvecone} $A\cdot (H-E_1)$ is strictly positive.
+Therefore by Lemma \ref{curvecone}, $A\cdot (H-E_1)$ is strictly positive.
 This means that $a+b>0$, i.e. $b>-a\ge 0$.

 By the adjunction formula

 The only possibility is as claimed in $(i)$, $A= (1-b)H+ bE_1$ or $A=(1-b)H+bE_1-E_2$ with $b\ge 1$.
 Items $(ii)$ and $(iii)$ are then direct to check.

 For $(iv)$, suppose $A'=(1-b')H+b'E_1 $ or $(1-b')H+b'E_1-E_2$ is another such class.
 Then $A\cdot A'=1-(b+b')$ or $-(b+b')$ is negative. \end{proof}